 Modernisation theorists note that gender equality is generally greater in more developed countries and believe that there is relationship between modernisation, economic growth and greater gender equality.
 The World Bank appears to be a strong proponent of this view today.

-Extract from a recent World Bank report on Globalisation, Economic Growth and Gender Equality
+Below is an extract from a recent World Bank report on Globalisation, Economic Growth and Gender Equality.

 Trade openness and the spread of information and communication technologies (ICTs) have increased women’s access to economic opportunities and in some cases increased their wages relative to men’s.
 Growth in exports, together with a decline in the importance of physical strength and a rise in the importance of cognitive skills, has increased the demand for female labour.
 ICT has also increased access to markets among female farmers and entrepreneurs by easing time and mobility constraints.

 Women have moved out of agriculture and into manufacturing and particularly services.
 These changes have taken place across all countries, but female (and male) employment in the manufacturing and services has grown faster in developing than developed countries, reflecting broader changes in the global distribution of production and labour.
 In Mexico, for example, female employment in manufacturing grew from 12 percent in 1960 to 17 percent in 2008, with 10 times more women in 2008 than in 1960.

 International peer pressure has also led more countries than ever to ratify treaties against discrimination, while growing media exposure and consumers’ demands for better treatment of workers has pushed multinationals toward fairer wages and better working conditions for women.